MultihogAurelius/SillyTavern-FatbodyDnDFramework/README.md

 I wasn't satisfied with any of the commercial offerings available (AI Realm, AI Dungeon, Friends & Fables, etc.,) so I made my own D&D platform inside SillyTavern.

+**Crucially, the system is input-output, not just some glorified stats collector.
+Your state info feeds back into the narrative AI.**

 ### The Fatbody D&D Framework involves three core components:

 1. 🖥️ **RPG State Tracker** — Extracts and maintains HP, inventory, party, buffs, XP, spells, and more via a dedicated second-pass model.
 Injects a rolling State Memo back into each prompt to keep the AI (and you) on track.